 The economics of filmmaking is always shifting, sometimes in good ways.
 For the super-low-budget indie film, it’s gotten even cheaper to start out.
 It used to cost $15,000 to $30,000 for a single 16mm print of your film.
 Now you don’t have to make a print.
 The low cost of filmmaking gear has democratized things; these days, truly anyone can make a film.

 But on the high end, studios sometimes think the only way to get people into theatres is with a big-budget spectacle film.
 They’ll throw $30 million, $100 million at superhero action movies.
 The budgets I want to work with these days are around $10 million or under.
 It’s not a space the studios are used to working in.
-My new movie, Everybody Wants Some is a college comedy.
+My last movie, Everybody Wants Some is a college comedy.
 It’s kind of an indie film, but a studio’s releasing it—since you're talking about a budget that's a lot smaller than most studio projects, it's not like they have much skin in the game.

 Ultimately, for me, money is a bad motivator.
 I’m so blessed because I’ve never really done stuff for money.
 I just try to make the films I want to make and tell the stories I care most about.
 Once you really don’t give a fuck about money, it comes scratching at your door.